PelleLille/hsl-docs/operators.rst

 | type      | "s" (string) | "f" (number) | "x" (hex) | "c" (char) | "b" (binary)      |
 +-----------+--------------------------------------------------------------------------+

 The default *argument* is the next value in the array.
 If an argument is specified (indexed at zero), the next implicit argument is ``n + 1``.
-The default *fill* character is a space, but that can be changed to any characters (except `%`).
+The default *fill* character is a space, but that can be changed to any characters.
 The default *alignment* is left with the exception for numbers which has right.
 For strings the *precision* acts as a cut-off point (max length).
 Unsupported options for a specific type is simply ignored.
 To print a literal ``%`` in a format string replace it with ``%%``.

 .. code-block:: hsl